ding-ma/mcgill-autoregistration/src/readme.md

 # WaitListNotifier
 * only works on **1(one)** class right now
-* This function checks if the wait list has a spot(through Minerva)
+* This function checks if the wait list has a spot(through Minerva) and sends an email if found
 * Requires manually fill in the XPath of the button of course of choice after selecting the subject

 Function name: `waitlistNotify`